 A life insurance medical exam isn’t a long endeavour and usually lasts approximately 20 minutes.

-It’s carried out at a location convenient to you and is conducted by a GP or nurse which is accepted by the life insurance.
+It’s carried out at a location convenient to you and is conducted by a GP or nurse accepted by the insurer.

 Can life insurers access your medical records?

-Occasionally, following medical questions during the application, further information will be required.
+Occasionally, following medical questions during the application, further information is required.

-As opposed to getting you to undergo a medical, insurers may request to access your medical records to obtain the information required.
+Instead of getting you to undergo a medical, insurers may request access to your medical records to obtain the required information.

 In order to access your medical records, the insurer must obtain your permission.